zama-ai/concrete-ml-extensions/README.md

 ### Main features

-- **Fast encrypt-clear matrix multiplication**: this library implements a matrix product between encrypted matrices and clear matrices.
+- **Fast encrypt-clear matrix multiplication**: This library implements a matrix product between encrypted matrices and clear matrices.
-- **Python and Swift bindings for matrix multiplication client applications**: this library contains bindings that help developers build client applications on various platforms such as iOS
+- **Python and Swift bindings for matrix multiplication client applications**: This library contains bindings that help developers build client applications on various platforms, including iOS.
-- **Encryption/Decryption to [TFHE-rs](https://docs.zama.ai/concrete-ml) ciphertexts**: to provide interoperability with TFHE-rs ciphertexts, Concrete ML Extensions provides encryption/decryption functions that are used in Concrete ML
+- **Encryption/Decryption to [TFHE-rs](https://docs.zama.ai/concrete-ml) ciphertexts**: To provide interoperability with TFHE-rs ciphertexts, Concrete ML Extensions offers encryption and decryption functions that are used in Concrete ML.

 *Learn more about Concrete ML Extensions features in the [documentation](https://docs.zama.ai/concrete-ml).*
 <br></br>